 - It is more than 5 years old and apparently is worth less than $100

 Owners of these vehicles may contact the Planning and Development Services Department for details on how to get rid of them at no cost.
-To arrange for removal of your junked vehicle or to report one, contact the Planning and Development Services Department at (919) 469-4046.
+To arrange for removal of your junked vehicle or to report one, call 311 or (919) 469-4046.

 Who do I call about animal regulations?

 Animal regulations are generally found in Chapter 6 of the Town Code, which is enforced by the Animal Control section of Cary’s Police Department.
 They handle matters such as barking complaints, animal bites, rabid animals and leash law violations.
 For information please contact the Police Department at (919) 469-4012.

 How do I find out about approved development plans?

 New developments, as well as changes to existing built sites, typically require approval of a development plan prior to construction.
 Development plans are reviewed by representatives from various Town departments for compliance with the Town's Land Development Ordinance and other development-related regulations and guidelines.
 These development plans may be either a site plan or subdivision plan and depending upon the type of proposed development and/or its location, may be approved by Council or staff.